hackathon-5/the-black-terminal-window-repo/README.md

 [sqlalchemy](http://www.sqlalchemy.org/) - Sits between the Python and Database (so they don't start fighting)

-[BCrypt](https://flask-bcrypt.readthedocs.org/en/latest/) - All passwords and access tokens are stored and verified using 14 round bcrypt (security consultent indicated we should use 140 rounds, but he was ignored)
+[BCrypt](https://flask-bcrypt.readthedocs.org/en/latest/) - All passwords and access tokens are stored and verified using 14 round bcrypt )

 [Docker](https://www.docker.com/) & [Postgres](https://hub.docker.com/_/postgres/) - Are used to deploy persistant application storage